More than a dozen injured after crash involving tram at Universal Studios

 Los Angeles County Fire Department crews rushed to the scene, located at 3900 Lankershim Boulevard in North Hollywood, at around 9 p.m. on Saturday.

-Investigators with the Los Angeles County Sheriff's Department say that there are between 14 and 15 injuries, and despite earlier reports, none appear to critical and all are non-life-threatening.
+Investigators with the Los Angeles County Sheriff's Department say that there were 15 injuries, and despite earlier reports, none appear to critical and all are non-life-threatening.
+All of the victims were hospitalized.

-They believe that the crash may have been caused by a mechanical failure of some sort.
+"The collision caused several passengers to fall out of the vehicle.
+LA County Fire treated people on-scene and several were transported via ambulance to a local hospital with non-life-threatening injuries," said a statement from the Sheriff's Information Bureau.

+Early in the investigation, deputies reported that they believed that the crash was the result of some sort of mechanical failure, but California Highway Patrol investigators deemed that was not the case.

 SkyCal flew over the scene, where a group of people could be seen as they were being treated by paramedics.
 A separate larger group was led away from the tram and loaded onto a bus.